Armaan457/SecureCodeAuditor/README.md

 # SecureCodeAuditor

-SecureCodeAuditor is a project designed to analyze code files for vulnerabilities using AI Agents.
-It supports multiple file types and provides detailed findings with recommendations for improving code security.
-The project is built with a FastAPI backend, a modern React frontend for user interaction and uses LangGraph for agent orchestration.
+SecureCodeAuditor is an AI-powered security tool that helps developers identify and fix vulnerabilities in their code.
+Just upload a ZIP file containing your code files, and the tool will scan it using intelligent AI agents to detect security issues.
+It supports multiple programming languages and provides clear, actionable suggestions to improve your code’s safety.
+With a modern, user friendly interface, SecureCodeAuditor brings powerful security insights to your fingertips.

 ---